MARGARET "PEG" LUCILLE MILLER BUZARD, 83

 Mrs. Buzard owned Peg and Scott’s Bar for 14 years and had the flower shop at the Clarion mall for eight years.
 She was also a bartender at the Clarion Moose for one year, worked at Quick Stop Exit 60 and worked at Arby’s until her retirement.

-Survivors include four children, Cindy Merryman (Ken Lee), Mike (Wendy) Buzard, Sam Buzard and Deb (Rick) Harmon; one sister, Ruth Zellers; and one brother, Melvin (Joan) Miller; nine grandchildren; three step-grandchildren; and 13 great-grandchildren.
+Survivors include four children, Cindy Merryman (Ken Lee), Mike (Wendy) Buzard, Sam Buzard, and Deb (Rick) Harmon; one sister, Ruth Zellers; one brother, Melvin (Joan) Miller; nine grandchildren; three step-grandchildren; and 13 great-grandchildren.

 Arrangements are under the direction of the Goble Funeral Home & Crematory in Clarion.